If youâre researching spiritual life coach certification and wondering whether you need an ICF-accredited program, this article gives you the facts.

 For corporate coaching, Sometimes.
 Some corporate HR departments prefer or require ICF credentials when hiring external coaches.
 If your goal is corporate contracts, ICF may be relevant to that specific market.

-Bottom line: ICF certification is not required to be a life coach.
-Itâs relevant primarily for corporate environments.
-For most private practice coaches, especially spiritual life coaches, itâs unnecessary.
+Bottom line: ICF certification is not legally required to be a life coach.
+It carries the most weight in corporate environments and with clients who look for it.
+For most private practice coaches, especially spiritual life coaches, itâs optional, so weight it to the clients you want to serve.

-2. ICF credentials donât measure what matters
+2. ICF credentials measure a specific set of things

 - Your capacity to hold transformational space